ngadiyar93/ngadiyar93.github.io/Awards.md

 ![image](/KSCST_Photo_Nishanth.jpg)

-In picture: Recieving the best project of the year award for my undergraduate project
+In picture: Receiving the best project of the year award for my undergraduate project